-The mine schedule is based on 2021 reserves using the Piaba, Piaba East, Boa Esperança, Tatajuba, and Genipapo pit areas plus the Piaba Underground.
-It totals 32.3 Mt of proven and probable ore grading 1.60 g/t gold to the process plant over a current design life of 11 years.
-The ore tonnage is made up of 16.6 Mt of proven reserves grading 1.39 g/t gold and 15.7 Mt of probable reserves grading 1.82 g/t gold and includes 0.3 Mt of proven ore at 0.92 g/t gold currently in the stockpile from 2021 mining activity.
+The mine schedule is based on 2021 Mineral Reserves using the Piaba, Piaba East, Boa Esperança, Tatajuba, and Genipapo pit areas plus the Piaba Underground.
+It totals 32.3 Mt of Proven and Probable Mineral Reserves ore grading 1.60 g/t gold to the process plant over a current design life of 11 years.
+The ore tonnage is made up of 16.6 Mt of Proven Mineral Reserves grading 1.39 g/t gold and 15.7 Mt of probable reserves grading 1.82 g/t gold and includes 0.3 Mt of Proven Mineral Reserves ore at 0.92 g/t gold in the stockpile from 2021 mining activity.